 It’s called the most wonderful time of the year.
 Kicking off with Thanksgiving and running through New Year’s, the holidays are supposed to be festive and fun.
 Sadly, many things can kill the party: Drug and alcohol abuse, family squabbles, loneliness, work stress, financial worries and a plethora of other issues.
-For lawyers, end-of-year stressors can mean breaks in their processes, system overloads and ethics breaches.
+For lawyers, end-of-year stressors can mean breaks in their processes, system overloads and even ethics breaches.

-One of the biggest things we can do to balance the stresses of November through January is acknowledge that these times have special considerations.
+One of the biggest things we can do to balance the stresses of November through January is to acknowledge that these times have special considerations.
 This is not the time to try to act like shortened response times, court holidays, visiting relatives and school holidays do not faze us.
 We are not superhuman.
 Here are some tips for keeping your sanity.

 One Tool to Keep the Holiday Pressure in Check

 The holidays do not have to be overwhelming and stressful.
 Use your calendar to plan your time wisely so that you can enjoy the festivities.

 Make Sure Your Calendar Is Up-to-Date

 As we enter the holiday season, pull out your calendar and mark all the unusual events.
 Court closings or shortened hours, kids off from school, Aunt Millie visiting, deadlines for mailing before the end of the year, and anything that is not otherwise typical.
 Then look at your client work, and make sure their dates are all properly calculated and calendared.
 Court closings can really wreak havoc on your plans if your state has you calculate motion deadlines by court days ahead of the hearing day, for instance.
 If you hard-copy file in your practice, make sure you look at overnight mail or FedEx and UPS deadlines with the holidays in mind.